For Faculty & Staff

 Personal travel may be conducted prior to or after the international activity.
 The additional purchase of international health and evacuation coverage for personal travel is strongly encouraged.

-- Registered travel dates may differ with the registered travel dates of students, as warranted.
+- Registered travel dates may differ from the registered travel dates of students.

 Determine the risk level of the destination you are traveling to.
-You can do this easily by following this link to the USF World Risk Level Chart.
+Go to www.travel.state.gov and enter the destination country's name.

 Work with your USF World representative to create an Emergency Card and distribute it to all participants on the travel experience before departure.
 You can access a useful template here.